webrtc-rs/webrtc/webrtc-explained.md

 Provides:
 - multiple streams
-- partial reliability
+- configurable reliability
 - no head-of-line blocking

 Runs inside DTLS.
+Can be configured to be TCP-like or UDP-like or anything in between.

 ## DTLS (Datagram TLS)
 TLS over UDP.